Crafting Change Seminar

-Held in the historic Selby Abbey, this seminar will feature talks and a Q&A, as well as a lunch.
-You’ll have the opportunity to meet other makers and creatives who are interested in sustainability and craft.
-Join us, as we dig even deeper into the discussions posed to us by the Crafting Change Exhibition.
+Held in the historic Selby Abbey, this seminar featured talks and a Q&A, as well as a lunch.
+Participants had the opportunity to meet other makers and creatives who are interested in sustainability and craft.

 Ute Decker is German-born and London-based artist-jeweller.
 She is a leading proponent of the ethical jewellery movement and one of the first jewellers in the world to champion Fairtrade Gold.

 Greg Valerio is an avid activist, campaigning for a more ethical and Fair Trade jewellery industry.
 He’s the author of Making Trouble: Fighting for Fair Trade Jewellery.

 Claire Wellesley-Smith is an artist, writer and researcher based in Bradford.
 Her practice explores the capacity of textiles to carry layered social and cultural meaning.
 She’s the author of Slow Stitch: Mindful and Contemplative Textile Art.

 Charlie Ross is the Founder and Director of Offset Warehouse, and has an MA from the Royal College of Art.
 Offset Warehouse is a social business that brings together a huge range of eco fabrics and haberdashery.